On two group functors extending Schur multipliers

-\begin{remark} Computer experiments indicate that $\tau(G)\not\cong\tilde K(G,3)$ for the groups of order $p^3$ in Proposition~\ref{prop:es}b), see Example \ref{exAI}.
-Recall from Corollary \ref{cor:seq} that our incentive for suggesting an isomorphism $\tau(G)\cong\tilde K(G,3)$ is the existence of AI-automorphisms of $G$; for the groups in Proposition~\ref{prop:es}b) those automorphisms do not exist.
-In general, deciding (non)-isomorphism for $\tau(G)$ and $\tilde K(G,3)$ seems to be an intricate matter since already for extra-special $G$ of order $3^5$, both $\tau(G)$ and $\tilde K(G,3)$ are extensions of $C_3^8$ by $C_3^8$.
-As explained in Section \ref{sec:comput}, even advanced computation group theory methods fail for such isomorphism tests. \end{remark}
+\begin{remark} In general, deciding (non)-isomorphism for $\tau(G)$ and $\tilde K(G,3)$ seems to be an intricate matter since already for extra-special $G$ of order $3^5$, both $\tau(G)$ and $\tilde K(G,3)$ are extensions of $C_3^8$ by $C_3^8$.
+As explained in Section \ref{sec:comput}, even advanced computational group theory methods fail for such isomorphism tests. \end{remark}

 Next, for $n\geq 1$ we consider the generalised quaternion group $Q_{4n}$ and dihedral group $D_{2n}$ of order $4n$ and $2n$, respectively, which are defined as